BiomathematicsAndStatisticsScotland/rigsarkivet_r_infopkg/README.md

-It is recommended to write a new function which encapsulates a call to default_preprocess_dataset as there's a lot of useful logic which you will probably want to reuse.
+It is recommended to write a new function which encapsulates a call to default_preprocess_dataset as there's a lot of useful logic which you will probably want to reuse, in addition to any extra cleaning logic you may wish to add.

+You can of course "pre-clean" your dataset yourself.
+It is entirely up to you.